 UM Prevention Education Programs

 To all new UM students and continuing students,

-We are so glad to have you with us here at the University of Montana!
-As a learning community, we strongly value creating and sustaining a healthy campus environment and preparing our students to be responsible and successful citizens of our campus, society, and the world more broadly.
-Our staff, faculty, and students are all dedicated to working together to make this vision a reality!
+We are glad to have you here with us at the University of Montana for Fall 2017!
+As a learning community, we strongly value creating and sustaining a healthy campus environment and preparing our students to be responsible and successful citizens of our campus, society, and the global community.
+Our staff, faculty, and students are all dedicated to working together to make this vision a reality.